joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 First of all, CosmosDB is schemaless.
 Keep that mind when using it - it can have some important ramifications if you're not prepared.

 CosmosDB supports a multi-model, multi-paradigm approach to building applications.
 Clients can talk to the HTTP REST API and drive it using a SQL-like language for queries.
 You can create, update and delete containers using the SQL API, too.

-You can talk to CosmosDB using the MongDB API, supporting collections as xontrainer and documents as items.
+You can talk to CosmosDB using the MongDB API, supporting collections as contrainer and documents as items.

-You can talk to it using the Gremlin API supporting graphis ad container sand nodes and edfges as items.
+You can talk to it using the Gremlin API supporting graphis and containers and nodes and edges as items.
 According to the Gremlin website, "Gremlin is the graph traversal language of Apache TinkerPop.
 Gremlin is a functional, data-flow language that enables users to succinctly express complex traversals on (or queries of) their application's property graph."
-So,  basically a way to traverse data in a graph.
+So, it's basically a way to traverse data in a graph.

 You can talk to CosmosDB using the Cassandra API supporting tables as containers and rows as items.
 The Cassandra API even supports the Cassandra query language (CQL).